In-person hearings resume

 - Masks and social distancing will be encouraged.

 - Commonly touched surfaces will be wiped down frequently.

 - Individuals who are over age 65 or have serious underlying health conditions can contact the Municipal Court Clerk to arrange for special accommodations if needed.

 Please check the upper left corner of your citation to see if your appearance is REQUIRED.
 If your appearance is not required, you may avoid court by paying the deposit noted on the citation by mail or online through the City of Columbus website: www.cityofcolumbuswi.com, > Government > Court > Payment Information > Pay Online.
 Defendants who do not appear in court will have a No Contest plea entered on their behalf and will be found guilty by default.

 Defendants who wish to plead Not Guilty may do so in advance by phone, mail or email.
 Please read the Plea Option descriptions below.

 - Not Guilty – You believe you have not violated the ordinance.
 Your case will be set over for trial at a later date at which time the Municipality must prove its case by clear and convincing evidence.
-Prior to trial you will be assigned a pre-trial conference with the Municipal Attorney to see if you can resolve your case satisfactory to this Court without holding a trial.
-The Court Clerk will provide you paperwork, and you may go your way.
+Prior to trial you will be assigned a pre-trial conference with the Municipal Attorney to see if you can resolve your case satisfactorily to this Court without holding a trial.
+The Court Clerk will provide you the pre-trial information via mail or email.